AdobeDocs/experience-manager-65.en/help/forms/using/work-with-form-data-model.md

 >[!NOTE]
 >
 >Predefined associations in a JDBC data source are not retained in the form data model.
-You must create them manually.
+Create them manually.

 To add an association: